christttto/blog/_posts/thinkingOutLoud/02/2019-02-08-library-and-interview.markdown

 Did some react learning, got up to 23.
 mapping function syntax sounds somewhat confusing, especially with arrow function, but looks very useful.
 Baby steps for big boy stuff.
+Finished the todo project, starting to get into class now.